BluntSporks/abbreviation/README.md

 * A short name should be half as long as the original word or less, or just use the long form.
 * All of the letters in the short form should be present in the long form and in the same order.
 * Short should not be whole words that mean something else, for example, fact for factorial.
+* Short names should not just consist of the prefix of a word, for example, sym for symbol or syl for syllable.
 * Short names can be differentiated by ending, for example, fac and facl.
 * Acronyms are OK as short names, but the acronym should already be well known.
 They are not listed here.
 * Short names should be compatible with the Google Go language.
 They should be ideally already used in Go code.